Getting started with Spark

 Set up a communication channel in Nexthink to enable Spark interaction with MS Teams.

-• After setting up the communication channel, install the version-specific application package (.zip) for Spark, which Nexthink provides directly for this technical preview.
+• After setting up the communication channel, install the version-specific application package (.zip) for Spark, which Nexthink has provided directly for this technical preview.

 • Use the welcome message to inform employees about the chatbot's scope and remind them to exercise judgment when reading AI-generated replies.